Visual Arts Scholarship Competition

 Competition Update: Thea's 2021 Visual Arts Scholarship Competition Is Online-Only!

-Due to the Corona Virus Thea's Visual Arts Scholarship Competition will be online.
 Please DO NOT mail in or drop off your work at Thea Foundation.

 See art submission details below